aeonSolutions/openScience-Smart-DAQ-to-Upload-Live-Experimental-Data-to-a-Data-Repository/README.md

   - SQLite database to store measured experumental data and upload to a dataverse repository
   - Swarm connectivity to other nearby Smart DAQ devices for experimental data redundancy and sharing (IoE - Internet of Everything).
   - Blockchain like data storage and exchange of experimental data collected
+  - Experimental Data multiple Signing with unique Fingerprint ID requests to other Smart DAQ devices:
+    - from nearby devices on the same research project
+    - from nearby devices on the same Laboratory
+    - from nearby devices on the same campus
+    - from devices located elsewhere (on the internet) and available to do experimental data signing (obtained from a list of devices registered in a public server)
 <br>

 **Smart DAQ setup and configuration**